RobertFlexx/ProObjlog/README.md

 ## Notice

-This repository is under active development.
-The main branch may not always be perfectly stable — use tagged releases for production builds.
+This repository is early release.
+The stable branch may not always be perfectly stable — use tagged releases for production builds.

 ## What is this?